The ten-second countdown had begun.

 My heart broke for her, feeling it sink to the floor.

 She'd ran away because she was afraid of getting into trouble.
-All because she wanted a look at her dead daddy's photo.
+All because she wanted a look at her dead father's photo.
 Poor kid.

 I couldn't shift back.
 I'd scar her for life.
-Seeing me shift would be traumatic enough for her without seeing me naked thrown into the mix.
+Witnessing me shift would be traumatic enough for her without seeing me naked thrown into the mix.

 I nudged her hand, forcing her to stroke my head.
 It made her giggle.